mflint/ios-tldr-viewer/README.md

 * Rob Phillips for [Down, a Markdown renderer][Down] built upon [cmark][cmark]
 * Roy Marmelstein for the [Swift Zip framework][Zip]
 * 'Arabidopsis' for the gorgeous teal-deer artwork.
 Found on [DeviantArt][TealDeerArtworkDeviantArt], currently used without permission.
+  * if you're reading this, Arabidopsis, please get in touch!
 * Anyone who has submitted bug reports or other feedback

 Notes